DD2480-group7/Task3_report/README.md

   * Used to cache database model objects
 * Nagios
   * Used for notifications to the system

+## **Functional Requirements**
+The functional requirements are listed in compliance with the standard IEEE-830.
+The functional requirements related to the refactoring are those pertaining to the Email Gateway Integration.
+The requirements are structured at various degrees of granularity, descending into sub-sub requirements.
+The functionality targeted by the refactoring is requirement 1.1.1, while those prior serve to give an idea of the main functionality provided (and thus affected).

+## **Related Functional requirements**
+**Functional Requirement 1 - Email Gateway Integration**

+**Description**
+The System, Zulip, shall provide functionality for Email Gateway Integration.
+The Email gateway integration supports sending messages into Zulip by sending an email.
+This is useful for receiving notifications from third-party services that only send outgoing notifications via email.
+Each stream has an email address documented on the stream settings page and emails sent to that address will be delivered into the stream.
+**Degree of necessity**
+Conditional

+**Functional Requirement 1.1 -  Extract gateway message from address** The system shall provide functionality for extracting gateway message from the email address used by the user to send a message to a Zulip chat stream.
+The gateway message is extracted from the address used in the input in the manner specified by the configurable setting EMAIL_GATEWAY_PATTERN.

+**Degree of necessity**
+Conditional

+**Input**
+Address:Text
+The input consist of 1 argument which is the Address of the sender, in the format;   username+%s@example.com (as specified by EMAIL_GATEWAY_PATTERN).

+**Output**
+Optional[Text]

+Optionally outputs the gateway message or an Exception.

 ## Requirements affected by functionality being refactored
+**Functional Requirement 1.1.1- Throwing ZulipEmailUnrecognizedAddressError upon error/failure**

+The extraction of the gateway message shall throw an Exception, ZulipEmailUnrecognizedAddressError, when there’s no matching address found in the gateway message.
+**Degree of necessity**

+Optional

+**Input**

+Address:Text
+The input consist of 1 argument which is the Address of the sender, in the format;   username+%s@example.com (as specified by EMAIL_GATEWAY_PATTERN).

+**Output**

+Exception, when no matching address in the extracted gateway message.

 #### 1 - Location of methods get_email_gateway_message_string_from_address, encode_email_address_helper, decode_email_address
 These three methods should be moved from zerver/lib/actions.py to zerver/lib/email_mirror.py.